czirakim/Ansible.VxLAN.Python/README.md

 The scope of this project is to automate the deployment of vxlan's on Cumulus switches,
 <br>and use evpn as a control-plane mechanism.
 But this time using the API for the Cumulus
-<br>switches and using python.
+<br>switches and using python (Python 2.7.17).
 This project only applies to leaf switches.

 ## Usage